 It took her about five days total, and the result is a true work of art.
 “This Girl Can” is a companion piece to the beauty below that she painted in Huntsville over the summer and so perfectly summarizes everything it took for women to achieve the right to vote; for Nolensville to fight for its first mural.

 In the end, everything works out the way it’s supposed to, right?
-Kim’s “This Girl Can” has become a local icon, and rarely does a week pass where I don’t see a group of young girls, teens or adults stop in front of Mama Java’s to pose with the piece of art.
-Here are a few community posts—the state champion volleyball team from Nolensville High School, a Girl Scout troop, a group of young suffragists, the Schuyler sisters—that the owners gave me permission to share.
+Sometimes it takes an outsider to affect change in a small town, and a few years later, Kim’s “This Girl Can” has become a local icon.
+Rarely does a week pass where I don’t see a group of young girls, teens or adults stop in front of Mama Java’s to pose with the piece of art.
+Here are a few community posts—the state champion volleyball team from Nolensville High School, a Girl Scout troop, a group of young suffragists, the Schuyler sisters.

 I’m from a conservative town full of folks scared of change who don’t want to see the city progress but would rather watch it rot away in a time capsule, so I can sympathize with Nolensville’s plight more than anyone.

 But the takeaway?
 They persevered.
-This became so much more than just a mural, but a statement.
-In fact, in August, the very day Kim was originally supposed to begin painting, the citizens of the Town of Nolensville voted to change the city charter from a strong-mayor system to a group of commissioners with equal power.
+This became so much more than just a mural, but a statement about the power of voting.
+The same group were able to change the Town of Nolensville city charter from a strong-mayor system to a group of commissioners with equal power.
 A month later, just days before the mural was completed, a group of commissioners were sworn in as the new Nolensville government.
 Was this because of a mural?
 No, obviously not.
-But did this piece of art become symbolic in Nolensville citizens fighting for a more equitable government structure?
+But did this piece of art become symbolic in Nolensville citizens fighting for a more equitable government?
 Without a doubt.

 It’s also extremely symbolic of the purpose of Walls for Women—honoring the fight for women’s suffrage through the creation of original art—especially when you consider the fight the suffragists went through for decades (and a fight women today are still having for a place at the table in so many fields, street art included).
-And despite the sleepless nights, the months of fighting local commissions, the hours on the phone talking our Nolo friends off the ledge, it was all so very, very worth it.
+In the end, the year-long process was so very worth the outcome.

 Find the other Walls for Women murals here: